 Back pain can sprout from a number of reasons.
 It affects 8 out of 10 people at some point in their lifetimes, occurring in about 31 million men and women in the U.S. at any given time.
 Because there are so many factors that can contribute to back pain, many sufferers are in the dark about why they are suffering and who to go to for the right treatment.
-Fortunately, at Regenevéda, we offer stem cell therapy for eligible candidates who are plagued by chronic back pain.
+Fortunately, at Regenevéda, we offer regenerative medicine for eligible candidates who are plagued by chronic back pain.
 But to begin, it is helpful to know and understand some of the most common back pain conditions.

 Facet Joint Syndrome